roryl23/roryl23/README.md

 - Reliability and performance engineering
 - Numerical computation and data analysis

 Fluent in Python, Julia, Golang.
-I dabble in Zig, and occasionally the Cs.
+I occasionally dabble in the Cs.